Robust stripes in the mixed-dimensional $t-J$ model

 We illustrate the emergence of stripes further by showing the average hole density profile for two different doping levels while keeping the temperature constant, Fig.~\ref{fig:fT}~(c).
 For $T/J = 0.4$ and $n^h = 0.1$, the hole density forms a flat plateau, i.e. there is no charge order and holes are in a deconfined chargon gas phase (i.e.~ holes are not confined within stripes and move freely through the magnetic background)~\cite{Grusdt_tJz}.
 In contrast, clear charge oscillations are visible for $n^h = 0.3$, underlining how in the stripe phase both charge and spin density waves are present.
 By computing the charge structure factor, we have checked that charge order is present over the whole range of temperatures $T<T_c(n^h)$, in fact setting in at slightly higher temperatures than incommensurate magnetic order.
 This is characteristic for a crossover driven by the charges~\cite{emery1999stripe, Zachar1998}, as is the case for the chargon gas to stripe transition observed here.

 Note that the N\'eel temperature of the $\mathrm{SU(2)}$ symmetric 2D Heisenberg model is strictly zero, however with a magnetic correlation length scaling as $\sim e^{T_0/T}$.
-Akin to the first realized cold atom antiferromagnet~\cite{Mazurenko_AFM}, we argue that stripe features become visible on the length scale of the system size for temperatures below $T_c$.
+Akin to the cold atom antiferromagnet realized in~\cite{Mazurenko_AFM}, we argue that stripe features - that is, the emergence of charge- and spin-density wave patterns - become visible on the length scale of the system size for temperatures below $T_c$.
 For sufficiently strong magnetic correlations, we expect that true long-range charge order (breaking the discrete translational symmetry of the system) is stabilized at finite temperatures also in the thermodynamic limit $L_x, L_y \rightarrow \infty$.

 \textit{Snapshots and hidden correlations.---} In quantum gas microscopy experiments, projective measurements are taken in the Fock basis of the many-body state.
 These snapshots contain a plethora of information about the system beyond averages and local observables, allowing for further insights into the quantum many-body wave function~\cite{Bohrdt_ML}.
 Using (thermal) matrix product states, we sample independent snapshots via the perfect sampling approach~\cite{Ferris2012, Buser2022}.